dydra/http-api-tests/README.md

 ---

+The tests implemented as a collection of shell scripts and arranged in a directory hierarchy according to topic.
+The root directory contains several utility scripts which establish the test environment, administer the target repositories and execute tests.

 The script `script_runner.sh` searches for all `.sh` scripts in the tree, runs each in turn, reports errors, and returns the error count as its result.
 The scripts are arranged in directories which reflect the protocol resource paths.